Eating Disorder Relapse or Recovery Opportunity?

 - Category: Symptoms

-A slew of questions came in this week about relapse.
-Women write that they fear they are relapsing, are weak, are worthless and are doomed to failure.
+During this pandemic women write they fear they are having an eating disorder relapse.
+They report that they are binge eating.
+They report that they are worthless and doomed to failure.
 They do not recognize recovery in action.

-If you are feeling eating disorder storms, please respond with recovery thinking.
+If you are feeling eating disorder storms and believe you are in the midst of an eating disorder relapse, you can learn to respond with recovery thinking.

 - "I want to quit therapy."

 - "I want to throw furniture around the room"

 - "I want to tear up all the loose paper in my house."

 - I want to cry in the corner and not pick up my children from school."

 - "I want to scream at my husband in restaurants."

 - "I want to run, yelling, out of my house in the middle of the night."

 - "I want to zone out in front of the tv with piles of food."